 - Principle 4: Comply with laws.

 Principle 5 first states, “Protect confidentiality of all personal information related to candidates and their interviews, and their engagement with services, programs, and resources,” and secondly, “protect confidentiality of student information related to professional plans.”

-Options for Resolution: Principle 5 is very clear when it states that personal information of students is to be protected.
+Options for Resolution: Principle 5 is clear when it states that personal information of students is to be protected.

-The client should be informed about the breach of confidentiality and given a copy of the “Rights and Responsibilities” article.
-The client needs to be assured that this breach of confidentiality is will be addressed and steps have been taken to prevent this from happening in the future.
-Suggested actions could include a formal written letter of apology, immediate removal of the public post, and/or a formal internal reprimand of the counselor as appropriately decided by the career center.
-The counselor should also consider posting the “Rights and Responsibilities” article in the career center and on the center’s website so that students are made aware of their rights.
+Using campus counsel advice, the client should be informed about the breach of confidentiality and given a copy of the “Rights and Responsibilities” article.
+The client needs to be assured that this breach of confidentiality will be addressed and steps have been taken to prevent this from happening in the future.
+Other actions, as deemed appropriate by the career center leader, could include a formal written letter of apology, immediate removal of the public post, and/or a formal internal reprimand or other discipline of the adviser/coach.